tbrowder/Calendar/README.md

 In order to create a personalized calendar, you must provide some data:

+  * A single name in ASCII text, with no spaces, consisting of only alphanumeric characters or underscores or hyphens.
+That name is used to uniquely identify your calendar and its data.

-  * A list of anniversaries, birthdays, and other events the user desires (see table below, also see accompanying Excel spreadsheet)
+  * A list of anniversaries, birthdays, and other events the user desires (see table below, also see the accompanying Excel spreadsheet).
+The sample spreadsheet is also available by running program `make-cal` with the `files` mode..

   * A list of personalized lines for the cover (optional).